Management of obesity: Surgery

 Bariatric surgery ("weight loss surgery") is the use of surgical intervention in the treatment of obesity.
 As every operation may have complications, surgery is only recommended for severely obese people (BMI > 40) who have failed to lose weight following dietary modification and pharmacological treatment.
 Weight loss surgery relies on various principles: the two most common approaches are reducing the volume of the stomach (e.g. by adjustable gastric banding and vertical banded gastroplasty), which produces an earlier sense of satiation, and reducing the length of bowel that comes into contact with food (e.g. by gastric bypass surgery or endoscopic duodenal-jejunal bypass surgery), which directly reduces absorption.
 Band surgery is reversible, while bowel shortening operations are not.
 Some procedures can be performed laparoscopically.
 Complications from weight loss surgery are frequent.

 Surgery for severe obesity is associated with long-term weight loss and decreased overall mortality.
 One study found a weight loss of between 14% and 25% (depending on the type of procedure performed) at 10 years, and a 29% reduction in all cause mortality when compared to standard weight loss measures.
 A marked decrease in the risk of diabetes mellitus, cardiovascular disease and cancer has also been found after bariatric surgery.
 Marked weight loss occurs during the first few months after surgery, and the loss is sustained in the long term.
+Bariatric surgery, particularly Roux-en-Y gastric bypass and sleeve gastrectomy, have demonstrated effectiveness in promoting weight loss and improving diabetes outcomes among severely obese individuals.
+A 2021 Evidence Update for Clinicians found that Roux-en-Y gastric bypass patients experienced slightly better weight loss and diabetes control outcomes than sleeve gastrectomy patients, though with a higher risk for rehospitalization and need for additional surgeries.

 In one study there was an unexplained increase in deaths from accidents and suicide, but this did not outweigh the benefit in terms of disease prevention.
 When the two main techniques are compared, gastric bypass procedures are found to lead to 30% more weight loss than banding procedures one year after surgery.
 For obese individuals with non-alcoholic fatty liver disease (NAFLD), bariatric surgery improves or cures the liver.